 Among the buildings, guests will see are the tavern, a fire engine house, a carpenter’s shop, the single brother’s house, a gunsmith’s shop, and the shoemaker’s shop.
 Each one has hours depending on the day but generally has the same person there all the time.

 Also onsite is the Museum of Early Southern Decorative Arts, the Old Salem Visitor’s Center, and a number of shops that sell Moravian gifts.
-Be sure to stop by the historic church and admire the campus of Salem College.
+Be sure to stop by the historic church and admire the campus of Salem College as well as the cemetery at God’s Acre.

 Admission costs $27 for adults and $13 for students and includes entry into all of the museum’s buildings.
 Parking is included with the ticket price and there are three lots.